 - Place spinach in a steamer basket; place in a saucepan over 1 in. of water.
 Bring to a boil; cover and steam for 2-3 minutes or until limp.
 Drain well and set aside.
 In a small skillet, saute onions and garlic in 1 tablespoon butter until tender; transfer to a bowl.
 Stir in the Parmesan cheese, basil, oregano and spinach; set aside.

-- In a large bowl, combine the contents of the roll mix and yeast packets; beat in the warm water, egg and 2 tablespoons butter until dough pulls away from sides of bowl.
+- In a large bowl, stir the hot roll mix, warm water, egg and 2 tablespoons butter until dough pulls away from sides of bowl.
 Turn onto a lightly floured surface; knead until smooth and elastic, about 5 minutes.
 Cover and let rest for 5 minutes.

 - Divide dough in half.
 Roll each portion into a 12-in. x 10-in. rectangle.
 Melt the remaining butter; brush over dough.
 Spread spinach mixture over dough to within 1/4 in. of edges.
 Fold each rectangle in half lengthwise; pinch seams to seal.
 Cut each rectangle into twelve 1-in.-wide strips.